About pinksheep

 These trust signals connect the product to a real founder, a real company, and real operating experience.
 They make it easier to see who built Pinksheep, what they worked on before, and why the product looks the way it does.

-Pinksheep is a product of Marshall Tech Group Pty Ltd (ABN 37 682 034 091), a Sydney company focused on tech consulting, custom products, AI, and systems work for high-growth SMBs and mid-market teams.
+Pinksheep is a product of Pinksheep, Inc., a company focused on no-code AI agents, approval workflows, and live-system integrations for high-growth SMBs and mid-market teams.

-Before Pinksheep, Nick co-founded SportsBlock, a sports management software company for sports clubs and competition organisers.
-That matters because Pinksheep is built by someone who has already shipped, operated, and supported real software products.
+Before Pinksheep, Nick founded and scaled a sportstech SaaS in Australia to 50,000 user profiles.
+That matters because Pinksheep is built by an operator who has already shipped, scaled, and supported a real software product.

 How it works in practice

-If you want to understand pinksheep as a product rather than a slogan, this is the loop: describe the job, review the plan, connect the tools, approve the important actions, and keep the run history visible.
+If you want to understand Pinksheep as a product rather than a positioning line, this is the loop: describe the work, review the plan, connect the tools, approve the important actions, and keep the run history visible.

 Step 1

-Start by describing the business workflow in plain English.
+Start by describing the business task in plain English.

 Review the plan